pnxtech/umf/umf.md

 <a name="Message-routing"></a>
 ## 5.2 Message routing

 The use of the UMF `to` and `from` fields support message routing.
 The implementation of message routers is deferred to UMF implementers.
-The use of colon and forward slash separators is intended to allow routes to easily parse for target handlers.
+The use of the colon and forward slash separators is intended to allow routes to easily parse for target handlers.

 <a name="Message-forwarding"></a>
 ### 5.2.1 Message forwarding

-It’s possible to route message between (through) servers by implementing message forwarding.
+It’s possible to route a message between (through) servers by implementing message forwarding.

 For example: